 “The murderer’s confession,” Dodarka said.
 Zuglon looked at him, waiting impatiently for the explanation.
 “That noise you hear is the voices that plague those young Brohoov.
 I’m guessing it gets much worse when it’s inside you.”

 “Not these magnets,” Dodarka said and gestured with his horns to the pile.
 Most of the metal capsules had the strange markings, green stripe, and polished look that he had seen on Pompiya’s.
 Only a few looked old and harmless like the one he had swallowed when he was much younger.
 “These ones with green stripes weren’t here when I came for a magnet,” Dodarka said.
 “Back then they all looked very old and didn’t make noise.”

 “How did this change come to your attention?”
 Zuglon asked urgently.
-He seemed to be trying to shove this information into some mosaic in his head like a puzzle piece, even if it didn’t quite fit the hole.
+He seemed to shove the information into some mosaic in his head like a puzzle piece, though it didn’t quite fit the hole.

 “When I visited the Edge of Life last, I found my mate’s magnet.
 It was like these new ones.
 A Scavendor, a very good friend of mine, told me that in her last hours Pompiya confessed to hearing voices that urged her to stampede.”

 “But I thought these panics were a recent happening?”